wrathofquan/timescale-r-citibike/README.md

 ```
  \COPY rides from 'rides_cleaned.csv' DELIMITER ',' CSV HEADER;
 ```
-If this is successful we should see a message indicating the data was copied over ` COPY 378304`
+If this is successful we should see the message `COPY 378304`

 ## Creating a connection in R/RStudio